 The second phase of admitting the person has a problem is Contemplation.
 During this phase, the individual becomes more aware of their drug and alcohol abuse.
 They may start to see their poor decision-making, inappropriate behaviors, or the negative consequences that are caused due to their addiction.
 Some may realize how the negative impact their addiction and actions have affected their family, friends, and other loved ones.
 During this stage, the individual may still be hesitant to get the help they need.

 The third phase is the Preparation phase.
 This is when the individual begins to take responsibility and realizes that they are capable of changing their negative behaviors and actions.
-Many times during this phase the individual will start to look into getting professional help.
+Many times during this phase, the individual will start to look into getting professional help.

 The fourth and final phase is the Action phase.
 In the Action phase, the person goes to get professional help.
 This is when people begin grasping the severity of their addiction and its effect on their lives.
 They are fully aware of how detrimental their addiction is, realizing that it’s high time to seek professional assistance.
 The motivation to get better is at its peak at this point.
-And once individuals get in touch with us and start inquiring about our Inpatient rehab Florida treatment, we know that they are ready to embark on their road to recovery.
+And once individuals get in touch with us and start inquiring about our Florida rehab treatment, we know that they are ready to embark on their road to recovery.

 Keep yourself accountable by asking the right questions

 Accountability is a very important thing in life.
-But while it might be necessary to hold yourself accountable in daily life, it’s imperative to do so before or while in a crack cocaine rehab facility in Florida.
+But while it might be necessary to hold yourself accountable in daily life, it’s imperative to do so before or while getting help from a crack cocaine rehab facility in Florida.
 This is something that will help you understand your role in the development of your addiction, after which you will be able to work on fixing the parts that went wrong.
 The Bright Futures Treatment Center admissions team would be more than happy to speak with you.
 Whether it be about a loved one or yourself, those who may be struggling with substance abuse can feel free to seek comfort in our treatment facility.